MattLemmon/g/README.txt

      I have no idea...

-     I think we need to create a separate ruby file which accesses the g#.rb files.
+     I think we might need to create a separate ruby file which accesses the g#.rb files.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~